-The default PTP configuration settings in RTM3205 are shown below.
+The default PTP configuration settings in the Sonoma are shown below.
 If you need to modify these settings then you will need to reconfigure the PTP Subsystem.
+You may perform the configuration from either a telnet or ssh session, or the local RS-232 console.
 Default PTP settings are: